 August Cut Flower Series

 Cornell Cooperative Extension of Delaware County will be offering a three-part workshop series taught by Betsy Busche of Spongetta's Garden in West Winfield, NY.
 The workshops will be held via Zoom, and links will be sent via email prior to the event.
-You can register for all 3 classes for $25, or individually for $10 using the links in the descriptions below.
+You can register for each individually for $10 using the links in the descriptions below.